overhacked/docker-solar-poller/README.md

 same IP isn't possible.
 You may run both on the same machine only if you use two IPs.

+TODO:

-TODO: Consider adding reply rate limiting (RRL) to this.
+Consider adding reply rate limiting (RRL) to this.

+Consider adding some easier way to setup zones.
+A single YAML or CSV config file would be good.